eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 1. Reference the [code for implementing the operations for the sample digital twin provider interface](../../../samples/mixed/provider/src/provider_impl.rs).
 Please only consider the implementations for the `Subscribe`, `Set` and `Invoke` operations.

-1. At the beginning of the code you will see the import statement for the in-vehicle digital model that you have previously constructed in the [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md):
+1. There is an import statement for the in-vehicle digital model that you have previously constructed in the [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md):

 ```rust
 use digital_twin_model::sdv_v1 as sdv;
 ```

-1. The implementation of the `Set` operation references the signals `is air conditioning active` and `ambient air temperature`.
+1. The implementation of the `Set` operation references the signals *is air conditioning active* and *ambient air temperature*.

-1. The implementation of the `Invoke` operation references the command `show notification`.
+1. The implementation of the `Invoke` operation references the command *show notification*.

 ## 2. Register Digital Twin Provider with the In-Vehicle Digital Twin Service